-Figure 26: Which of these factors do you believe to be the most important in achieving customer satisfaction?
+Figure 29: Which of these factors do you believe to be the most important in achieving customer satisfaction?

-Unsurprisingly, by far the most frequently-chosen were first-call resolution, and having a polite and friendly agent deal with the call.
-Outside the call itself, a short queue time was also seen as important, acknowledging that the customer experience starts well before the agent's greeting.
-Contact centre management also believe that having UK-based agents goes a long way to helping customer satisfaction, with 30% of respondents placing domestic agents in the top 3.
-Short call durations, which has been slipping as a primary metric for a number of years, as seen as being far less important than actually getting the matter sorted first-time, a finding which is supported by the on-going increased length of inbound calls.
+Once again this year, by far the most frequently-chosen was first-call resolution.
+Having a polite and friendly agent deal with the call and a short queue time were also seen as very important, acknowledging that the customer experience starts well before the agent's greeting.

+Contact centre management also believe that having UK-based agents goes a long way to helping customer satisfaction, with 21% of respondents placing domestic agents in the top 3, although this has slipped somewhat from its figure of 30% last year.
+Short call durations, which has been slipping as a primary metric for a number of years, as seen as having very little effect on customer satisfaction.